Jack Patrick Hayes

 Richmond Office: Main 2320

 Jack Hayes joined Kwantlen Polytechnic University in 2013 and is a research associate with the Centre for Chinese Research at UBC’s Institute of Asian Research.
-Dr. Hayes’ research focus is on late imperial and modern Chinese environmental history, resource development and ethnic relations in western China, and environmental policy development in East Asia.
-Dirt, whisky and beer in history, fire and tourism development are also part of the research mix.
-Dr. Hayes also serves on several editorial boards, including Pacific Affairs.
-He has published a number of articles on Chinese environmental history, most recently on fire ecosystems and Chinese society (socio-ecological resilience), World War I and East Asia, and wetlands in Chinese history.
+Dr. Hayes’ research focus is on late imperial and modern Chinese environmental history, resource development and ethnic relations in western China, and environment and political policy development in China.
+Dirt and alcohol in history, fire and tourism development are also part of the research mix.
+Dr. Hayes also serves on several editorial boards, including Pacific Affairs, and he does consulting and educational work in Ottawa, especially with the Canadian School of Public Service on modern Chinese policy and history.
+He has published articles on Chinese environmental history, most recently on fire policy and history in northeastern China, fire ecosystems and socio-ecological resilience, World War I and East Asia, and wetlands in Chinese history as well as translations of fire-related primary sources in late imperial and modern Chinese history.
 His book A Change in Worlds on the Sino-Tibetan Borderlands (Lanham, MA: Lexington, 2013) is a social and environmental history of Sino-Tibetan north Sichuan.
 His current research manuscript analyzes policy development, science, and wildfire management in China and he is writing a history textbook on natural and human-induced environmental disasters.
-When not ‘doing’ history, Dr. Jack enjoys single malt whisky, fly fishing, and fun with family and friends.
+When not ‘doing’ history, Dr. Jack enjoys single malt whisky, fly fishing in BC, and fun with family and friends.

 Steven Erikson Malazan Book of the Fallen series & Ian Esslemont Malazan Empire & related series